 The main pros are its slim profile yet good compartmentalisation, but you can only fill so much.

 I think that the Case Logic Backpack is a great backpack.
 It’s light, compact and perfect for a light commute.
-For school and work, I think this will definitely serve “the bare necessities” whilst looking stylish af.
+For work, I think this will definitely serve “the bare necessities” whilst looking stylish af.
 However, let it be known that this is only for packing light.
 You’ve been warned.